Controlling symptoms of lung cancer

 Superior vena cava obstruction (SVCO)

+The symptoms can be distressing, but they can usually be quickly controlled.
 SVCO needs to be treated quickly.
-The symptoms can be distressing, but they can usually be controlled quickly.
-We have more information about treating SVCO.

-When the cancer is causing a blockage or narrowing in the airways, doctors may use the following treatments to relieve symptoms:
+When the cancer is causing a blockage or narrowing in the airways, doctors may use the following treatments to relieve symptoms.
+Sometimes more than 1 treatment can be used.
+You might also have a treatment again if you need it.

 If the cancer presses on the airway, the airway can become narrow.
 A small tube called a stent can be used to open the airway to help you breathe more easily.
 You may need a general anaesthetic to have a stent put in.